-The prehistoric temple and site of Son Corró, is located just outside the village of Costitx, in the tranquil Mallorcan countryside
+The prehistoric temple and site of Son Corró is located just outside the village of Costitx

 The discovery of the Son Corró temple, is considered the most important finds of prehistoric sites in the area!

 The story tells of the farmer, Joan Vallespir de Can Pere Pina, the temple by coincidence.
 Inside this temple, which at that time was covered and hidden by trees in the forest, Vallespir found 3 bull heads made of pure bronze.
-These bull heads, is meant to origin from the late bronze age, because the bull at this time was considered holy and was worshiped.
+These bull heads, is meant to origin from the late bronze age because the bull at this time was considered holy and was worshipped.

 Bartoumeu Ferra, was the first ever archaeologist to work on this site.
 His conclusion was, that the temple originally had 13 columns supporting a roof.
 However, in 1994 Dr. Rosselló Borðoy made it clear after a range of examinations, that it could only have been the 6 columns we see today.

-The prehistoric temple, is easily found just outside the lovely little Majorcan village of Costitx.
-I have put in the GPS coordinates for you in the map.
+The prehistoric temple is easily found just outside the lovely little village of Costitx in the Pla region.